LemonUIbyLemon/LemonUI/README.md

 ### RPH

-Copy all of the files from the **RPH** folder inside of the compressed file to the root of your GTA V installation.
+Copy all of the files from the **RPH** folder inside of the compressed file to the root of your GTA V/Plugins folder.

 ### SHVDN 2 and SHVDN 3